GNUnet 0.19.4

 Definition: resolver_api.c:141

-References GNUNET_RESOLVER_RequestHandle::addr_callback, GNUNET_RESOLVER_RequestHandle::af, GNUNET_RESOLVER_RequestHandle::cls, GNUNET_assert, GNUNET_free, GNUNET_SYSERR, hostname, GNUNET_RESOLVER_RequestHandle::task, and GNUNET_RESOLVER_RequestHandle::was_transmitted.
+References GNUNET_RESOLVER_RequestHandle::addr_callback, GNUNET_RESOLVER_RequestHandle::af, GNUNET_RESOLVER_RequestHandle::cls, GNUNET_assert, GNUNET_free, GNUNET_SYSERR, GNUNET_RESOLVER_RequestHandle::task, and GNUNET_RESOLVER_RequestHandle::was_transmitted.

 Referenced by GNUNET_RESOLVER_ip_get().